 Alfred E. Osborne, Jr.

-Interim Dean, Professor and Faculty Director, Price Center for Entrepreneurship & Innovation
+Professor of Global Economics and Management and Faculty Director, Price Center for Entrepreneurship & Innovation

 Faculty Director, Professor

 Phillip is a leading expert on ticket pricing, having published a number of empirical papers that explore venue tiering, season ticket bundling and ticket reselling.
 A theme throughout this work is how simple pricing strategies can perform very well compared to more sophisticated (and often impractical) alternatives.